peter-fm/tailswitch/README.md

 ## Troubleshooting

 ### Browser doesn't open
-- TailSwitch uses `setsid` and environment variables to launch your browser
+- Tailswitch uses `setsid` and environment variables to launch your browser
 - If running from a TUI app like omarchy, the browser may not open automatically
 - The authentication URL is displayed in the TUI - you can manually copy and open it